Oh Me Oh My (I'm a Fool for You Baby): The Gypsy Queens & Lulu Version

+The version was produced by multiple Grammy winner producer Larry Klein and was recorded at The Village in Los Angeles, and Metropolis Studios in London.
+The version also features studio musicians such as Dean Parks, James Gadson and Saxophonist Kirk Whalum.
+It was mastered by Bernie Grundman.

 Other versions

 "Oh Me Oh My (I'm a Fool For You Baby)" has also been recorded by Oleta Adams, Beth Hart, Barbara Mason, Bill Medley, Buster Poindexter, Joe Tex, Irma Thomas and – as "Oh Me Oh My" – by Ann Austin, Lloyd Terrell, Renee Geyer, Rod McKuen, Benny Mardones for his 1981 album "Too Much to Lose", The Raes, B.J.
 Thomas and Lisa Hartman; the last named performed an abbreviated version of the song in the 1981 miniseries Jacqueline Susann's Valley of the Dolls.